Quick Stovetop Macaroni and Cheese

 - 2 tablespoons flour

 - 1 1/4 cup milk, heated until steamy, but not simmering

 - 1/4 cup ham, chopped into 1/4 inch cubes

 - Freshly grated black pepper

-1 In a medium sized bowl, mix corn starch into the grated cheese, so that the cheese is coated, set aside.
-This will help the cheese from getting too stringy.
+1 In a medium sized bowl, mix cornstarch with the grated cheese, so that the cheese is coated, set aside.
+The cornstarch will help the cheese from getting too stringy.

 2 Cook the macaroni pasta in boiling water: Heat 2 quarts of water with a tablespoon of salt to a rolling boil in thick-bottomed saucepan.
 Add 2 cups of elbow macaroni and follow the cooking time instructions on the package, minus about 2 minutes.
 (If your macaroni doesn't come with instructions, start checking at 7 minutes).

 Cook until al dente—cooked through, but still slightly firm.
 Drain the pasta.